aelanman/pycalc11/README.rst

 The source code for CALC is in the repository and will be built and added as an extension to the pycalc11 module.

+On a first run, `pycalc11` will download and cache the JPL DE421 ephemeris file from ATNF.
+This can take around 30s.

 Quick Start
 -----------